dllewellyn/AI-Tech-Scalers/presentation.md

 ### The AI-Powered Approach

-UI/UX developers use AI-assisted builders like Firebase Studio for rapid prototyping, with AI generating components and suggesting layouts.
+Designers and developers use AI-assisted builders like Firebase Studio, Bolt etc for rapid prototyping, with AI generating components and suggesting layouts.

 </div>